rsangers/explainable_perception/segmentation_guided_attention-master/README.md

-# Segmentation guided attention
-Pytorch implementation for the paper: Reconciling explainability and performance in neural networks by means of semantic segmentation-guided feature attention:An application to urban space perception (unpublished).

-## Requirements

-Python >= 3.6.5 (only tested on that one)

-For more check `requirements.txt`
+# Explainability of Deep Learning models for UrbanSpace Perception

+Python code for the paper: Explainability of Deep Learning models for Urban Space Perception

 ## Setup and preprocessing

-First install dependencies
+This repository has been tested on Windows with Python 3.8.

+The dependencies can be installed using
 `pip install -r requirements.txt`

-Get the dataset and put all the images in a single `placepulse/` folder in the root directory.
-Also put the complete `votes.csv` file in the root directory.
+This project uses the Place Pulse 2.0 dataset from Dubey et al. [1].
+To use this dataset, place all images in a folder called `placepulse/` in the root directory, as well as the `votes.csv` file containing all voting data.
-After that run the preprocessing scripts.

 ```bash
 python image_crop.py